diarise/decap-cms-oauth-provider/README.md

-# Netlify CMS OAuth Provider
+# Decap CMS OAuth Provider

-A Python3.9 GitHub OAuth Provider for Netlify CMS that can run on AWS Lambda.
+A Python3.9 GitHub OAuth Provider for Decap CMS that can run on AWS Lambda.

 Adapted from https://github.com/davidejones/netlify-cms-oauth-provider-python.git